jxxcarlson/elm-notebook/README.md

 tool, but such an app could also be good for code demonstrations, experimentation, just playing around, etc.

 I'd like Elm Notebook to be something fun, useful, and as versatile as we can make it.
-You can reach me on the Elm Slack or on [github.com/jxxcarlson/elm-notebook](https://github.com/jxxcarlson/elm-notebook) with suggestions and bug reports.
+The project is, of course, open source: [github.com/jxxcarlson/elm-notebook](https://github.com/jxxcarlson/elm-notebook).

 ## A Work-In-Progress

-The project is very much a work-in-progress and I'd like to keep this experimental status in mind for a good while so that the project can adopt good ideas without undue friction.
+Elm Notebook is very much a work-in-progress and I'd like to keep this experimental status in mind for a good while so that the project can adopt good ideas without undue friction.

 Elm Notebook is based on [elm-interpreter](https://github.com/miniBill/elm-interpreter) by @minibill (Leonardo Taglialegne).